jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Note that this utility will call another two utilities – fch2inp and bas_gms2psi, remember to compile them additionally.

 Note that if you use background charges in your studied system, the background charges are not recorded in the .fch(k) file.
 So there are no background charges in the generated .com file, either.
-To add background charges, you need to use the utility add_bgcharge_to_inp (see Section 4.5.1).
+To add background charges, you need to use the utility `add_bgcharge_to_inp` (see [4.5.1](#451-add_bgcharge_to_inp)).

 PSI4 can generate a .fch(k) file after calculation finished, which is equivalent to transferring MOs from PSI4 back to Gaussian.